yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

 ~~~~~~~~~~~~~~~~~~
 This section describes the detailed flow of the following scenarios:

-  * Create service/endpoint with no ocp-route/ingress pointing to it.
+  A. Create service/endpoint with no ocp-route/ingress pointing to it.

-  * Create service/endpoint, ocp-route, delete ocp-route.
+  B. Create service/endpoint, ocp-route, delete ocp-route.

+* Need to do some sync operation to make-sure Neutron topology is synchronised
+  with Kubernetes Network Policy model.

+  * for every network-policy, for each pod selector in the policy:

+    * get from kubernetes-api all pods that selected by this query.

+    * get all ports of the relevant security-groups.

+    * Do diff between port that needed to be attached to SG,
+      and add/remove pod-ports from security-groups.

 Create service/endpoint with no ocp-route/ingress pointing to it: